CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora

 \section{Experiments}

-This section aims to evaluate the efficacy and efficiency of our proposed Text2Pic Swift framework in addressing the challenges outlined in Section \ref{sec:LLIRchallenges}.
+This section aims to evaluate the efficacy and efficiency of our proposed CFIR framework in addressing the challenges outlined in Section \ref{sec:LLIRchallenges}.
 Our evaluation encompasses both the base and large settings of the AToMiC dataset, as discussed in Section \ref{sec:atomic}.
-Specifically, we answer the following research questions. \begin{itemize} \item RQ1: What is the Benefit and Cost of Freezing the Image Encoder? \item RQ2: How does Text2Pic Swift perform compared to state-of-the-art approaches? \item RQ3: How does the Text2Pic Swift model demonstrate scalability in the context of the larger and more challenging AToMiC Large Setting? \end{itemize}
+Specifically, we answer the following research questions. \begin{itemize} \item RQ1: What is the Benefit and Cost of Freezing the Image Encoder? \item RQ2: How does CFIR perform compared to state-of-the-art approaches? \item RQ3: How does the CFIR model demonstrate scalability in the context of the larger and more challenging AToMiC Large Setting? \end{itemize}